 Ford Fusion Review

-- "With solid power, excellent fuel economy, provocative styling and a huge array of tech features, the 2014 Ford Fusion is a top choice for a midsize sedan." -- Edmunds
+- "With solid power, excellent fuel economy, distinctive styling and a huge array of tech features, the 2016 Ford Fusion is a great choice for a midsize sedan." -- Edmunds

-- "Sharing most of its parts with the decorated Euro-market Mondeo, the Fusion is an all-out assault on the midsize sedan segment.
-It's Ford's honest best shot at taking down Camry and Accord, and we won't be surprised if the Fusion does just that." -- AutoTrader
+- "… the Fusion is an all-out assault on the midsize sedan segment.
+It's Ford's honest best shot at taking down Camry and Accord, and we won't be surprised if the Fusion does just that." -- AutoTrader (2014)

 - "When you combine the beautiful appearance, smart interior and engaging driving experience with the fuel efficiency and practicality Ford's achieved, the Fusion stands tall as the best car in class.
 No doubt it is a winner and one that will receive universal praise. … Simply put, if you are in the market for a midsize sedan and you don't buy the Fusion, you are an idiot.
 And I judge you.
 I judge you harshly." -- Jalopnik (2013)